Seminar with Practical: Scalable Computing Systems and Applications in AI, Big Data and HPC

 Independent study | 108 hours |

 As part of this seminar, you will create a presentation, work on a small-scale practical project and write a report revolving around a research topic in German or English (your choice!).
 Therefore, you will meet regularly with an assigned supervisor and work towards the presentation, practical project and report.
 You will first select a topic and a use case related to the overall topic of the course.
 Then, during the term you will prepare a presentation to introduce the topic and the state of the art.
 Next, you will realize a small-scale project by practically working on your topic.
 This includes evaluating performance and scalability, as well as analyzing and quantifying the contribution of your topic or tool.
+Finally, you present your results in another presentation.

-Recommended Prior Knowledge
+Required Prior Knowledge

-- We will provide a short crash course at the beginning of the course and link supplementary training material.
+- We will provide a short crash course at the beginning of the course and link supplementary training material

 Learning Objectives